- HB Length: 43-88 cm (17-34″)

 Studies in Argentina also found that forest fragments are important for faecal and scent-marking sites, while the grasslands and marshes are used for hunting and resting.
 Geoffroy’s Cats are nocturnal, with activity peaks in the middle of the night.
 Cats in the study used both natural and highly modified farmland, but preferred patches with high and dense cover.

 A comparison study found that, in habitat modified by cattle grazing and ranches, Geoffroy’s Cats were more active, travelled greater distances and had larger home ranges than those in protected areas.
-This behaviour likely indicates a small number of available prey than in the protected area which would have a large portion of natural vegetation.
+This behaviour likely indicates a small number of prey species available than in the protected area which has a large portion of natural vegetation.
 Larger home ranges may also indicate a lower population density of the cats.

 Geoffroy’s Cats in both study areas showed lower activity levels in winter, during which time hares were found to be an important food item.
 These animals are much larger than prey consumed throughout the year, thus the cats don’t need to hunt as often.